 Real-time video processing using Quasar

-Quasar is available for testing on request (goto try quasar).
+Quasar is available for testing on request -- try out Quasar now.

 Contact:dr. ir.
 Bart Goossens